-- 3. Remove and save the protective cap from the end of the antifreeze siphon tube (located through backwall compartment door - remove side panel to access). - 4.
-Insert the end of the siphon tube into a pail or container with 2 to 3 gallons of non-toxic RV antifreeze solution. - 5.
-Turn Winterization valve (located through backwall compartment door - remove side panel to access) so that it points toward the antifreeze siphon tube.
+- 3. Remove and save the protective cap from the end of the antifreeze siphon tube (see the "Water System Drain Valve Locations" chart at the end of this section for location on your model). - 4.
+Insert the end of the antifreeze siphon tube into a pail or container with 2 to 3 gallons of non-toxic RV antifreeze solution. - 5.
+Turn Winterization valve so that it points toward the antifreeze siphon tube.